 - Grade 4: Brace yourself, these tracks are for experienced mountain bikers only.

-And since you are peddling around the South Island, why not try some North Island bike tracks too?
+And since you are pedalling around the South Island, why not try some North Island bike tracks too?

 1. Great Taste Trail

 This is the perfect trail for those looking to make the most of the Nelson Tasman region with scenic views of Tasman Bay, the Waimerea Estuary and the Western Ranges.
-On the other hand, riders looking for a tough challenge should look to the Dun Mountain Trail in the same area.
+On the other hand, riders looking for a tough challenge should look to the Coppermine Trail in the same area.
+Cycle hire and transport can be organised with Trail Journeys.
 Find out more in Mountain Biking in Nelson Tasman.

 Grade: 2 and 3 – Having a bit of mountain biking experience is a big help on this trail.

 Bike along historical bays like Ship Cove Meretoto to luxuriant coastal forest and mountain rims revealing unmatched views of Queen Charlotte and Kenerupu Sounds.
 Find out more in Mountain Biking in Marlborough.